kblomqvist/yasha/README.md

   url: {{ 'POSTGRES_URL' | env }}
 ```

-Params: default=None

 ### shell (Python >= 3.5)

+Params: strip=True, check=True, timeout=2

 The `shell` filter allows you to spawn new processes and connect to their stdout.
+The output is decoded and stripped by default.

 Use in a template like:

 ```jinja
 os: